 Goodwill is not subject to amortization and is instead tested annually for impairment and whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Intangible assets that are subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the cash generating unit level, which is the lowest level for which there are separately identifiable cash flows.
-Impairment losses recognized in respect of cash generating units are allocated first to reduce the carrying amount of any goodwill allocated to the cash generating units (or group of cash generating units) and then, to reduce the carrying amount of the other assets in the cash generating units (or group of cash generating units) and then, to reduce the carrying amount of the impairment at each reporting date.
+Impairment losses recognized in respect of cash generating units are allocated first to reduce the carrying amount of any goodwill allocated to the cash generating units (or group of cash generating units) and then, to reduce the carrying amount of the other assets in the cash generating unit (or group of cash generating units) on a pro rata basis.
+Intangible assets that suffered impairment are reviewed for possible reversal of the impairment at each reporting date.